nmehlei/GearVRSpaceShooter/README.md

 ## Description

-GearVRSpaceShooter is a mobile-oriented VR-based Science Fiction Space Shooter (yes I am awesome at naming stuff) that uses a gyroscope-based controller to emulate a joystick as input medium.
+GearVRSpaceShooter is a mobile-oriented 3D VR-based Science Fiction Space Shooter (yes I am awesome at naming stuff) that uses a gyroscope-based controller to emulate a joystick as input medium.
+It was implemented with Unity as well as the Oculus SDK.

-It was developed in the context of an academic exercise to show an implementation of realtime interactive input handling.
+The project idea had it's origin in the dire need to have the most immersive flight input method in a world where there are no (or very few) joystick-like input methods available for mobile devices.
+It was developed in the context of an academic exercise to showcase a component implementation of realtime interactive input handling.

 Though there is, as of now, no further development planned, I am open to anyone who wants to contribute in some way.

 ## Usage

+### Requirements

 To properly run the game, one needs:
 * Samsung Gear VR HMD
 * Samsung Gear VR Controller
 * Compatible Smartphone (test device was a Samsung Galaxy S7)

+### Setup / Install

+1. Install Oculus on your mobile device
+2. Activate ADB on your mobile device

+   If you need to upload the game via WiFi, use *adb tcpip 5555* and *adb connect [your-ip]:5555* to connect to your mobile device while it is plugged in your pc, then disconnect it afterwards.

+3. Clone the project to your development computer
+4. Open the project in Unity
+5. Click *Build & Run*
+6. Enjoy
+7. Send me your high score

+### Controls

+...

+### Goal

+Fly through all (14) rings in the lowest possible time.
+Don't fly too fast or you'll overshoot and very likely have a veeery bad score.

 ## Component information

 The main component inside the source code is the *MovementControlComponent*.
-It uses the Gear VR Controller input data to extract rotational data aswell as touchpad touch and click data to control a player object (like a space ship).
+It uses the Gear VR Controller input data to extract rotational data as well as touchpad touch and click data to control a player object (like a space ship).

+It can easily be used for other projects, as long as the Oculus SDK is included as well.
+During development, there were curious things that happened with Oculus' calibration, so it is adviced to use the newest available SDK version.

 ## Additional files